 Seeing your progress and hitting your targets is an effective way to keep yourself motivated and determined to reach the next level.
 Exercising with no ambition can be devaluing and turn your workout into a chore.
-By setting goals, it keeps your mind stimulated, and willpower to succeed will be stronger than ever.
+Setting goals keeps your mind stimulated, and your willpower to succeed will be stronger than ever.
 Besides, it further powers our first tip on challenging your mind.

 Once you know what they are, that’s when you can really start planning what you need to do to get there and really keep yourself going in the long term.
 Things change, and your goals may do too.
 Just keep on pushing forwards and training the smart way!

 Mix It Up

 If you start to see that your motivation to exercise isn’t really where it should be and you’re starting to think about throwing in the towel for a while, there’s this to think about too.

 Instead of taking a break from your exercise as a whole, why don’t you seize the opportunity to try something completely different?
 Change it up, and find a new exercise that you love doing.
 Try getting outdoors for a while, go for a swim, play a sport indoors, whatever takes your fancy.
 The break from what you were doing might be just what the doctor ordered and even boost your progress in the long run!

 These are just a selection of our favourite ways to stay motivated whilst exercising.
 The key to staying enthused is to never talk yourself out of completing a workout (unless there is a legitimate reason) and to give yourself a reason to exercise.
 Don’t be too hard on yourself, and do give yourself wriggle room, but push hard too.